-There are some limitations when daisy chaining composite asset strips "AMS-Mx-Z," where x is a number.
+There are some limitations when daisy chaining composite asset strips AMS-M2Z, AMS-M3Z, and AMS-M2U.

-- The maximum cable length between composite asset strips is 2 meters, but the total cable length cannot exceed 10 meters. - The maximum number of composite asset strips that can be daisy chained depends on the Raritan product you purchased. - It is NOT supported to hot swap or hot plug any AMS-Mx-Z in a composite asset strip chain that has been connected to Raritan's PDU, SRC, or PMC.
-Therefore, first disconnect the chain from the device when you need to swap or add any AMS-Mx-Z to the chain.
+- The maximum cable length between composite asset strips is 2 meters, but the total cable length cannot exceed 10 meters. - The maximum number of composite asset strips that can be daisy chained depends on the Raritan product you purchased. - You can mix multiple AMS-M2-Z and AMS-M3-Z together in a chain, but mixing these models with AMS-M2U is not supported. - AMS-M2U supports any regular asset strip.
+AMS-M2-Z and AMS-M3-Z do not support AMS-48U.

 Raritan devices Maximum strips per chain EMX2-111, PX2 PDUs, BCM1 (NOT BCM2 series) Up to 4 composite asset strips are supported.
-Smart Rack Controller, EMX2-888, PX3 PDUs, Up to 6 composite asset strips are supported.
+Smart Rack Controller, EMX2-888, PX3 PDUs, PX3TS transfer switches PMC (BCM2 series) Up to 6 composite asset strips are supported.